 Why did we do this?
 Well, you can’t evaluate a model for an Earth without atmosphere as the Earth has an atmosphere.
 However, the Moon is made up of similar material as the Earth and at similar distance from the Sun as the Earth.
 It actually is tidally locked with the Earth meaning that the Moon always shows the same side to Earth.
 A Moon day is 28 Earth days.
 Thus, we had to consider the different rotations of Moon and Earth and the slightly different distances from the Sun.
 The paper about that is pretty heavy on math, but just in case you want to look at it, here is the link to Using Earth’s Moon as a Testbed for Quantifying the Effect of the Terrestrial Atmosphere.

 Today’s outfit photos show one of my Casual Friday work looks from this fall.
-Due to the Chinook fall was warm.
-Thus, I could get away with wearing just my leather baseball jacket.
+Due to the Chinook events fall was warm.
+Therefore, I could get away with wearing just my leather baseball jacket.
 Recall that I wore it last winter instead of a blazer over a tear-drop top with a hoods-tooth skirt.
 The wide pants were my favorite last winter and they still are.